Tyrell Sellars-Fleming

-Tyrell Sellars-Fleming (born 31 May 2005) is an English professional footballer who plays as a forward for Scunthorpe United on loan from club Hull City.
+Tyrell Sellars-Fleming (born 31 May 2005) is an English professional footballer who plays as a forward for club Hull City.

 Career

+Scunthorpe United

 Sellars-Fleming is a youth product of Lowlands JFC and Phoenix United FC, before moving to Scunthorpe United in 2020.
 He signed his first academy contract in 2021 and being promoted in 26 May of the same year.
 On 17 February 2023, he moved to Gainsborough Trinity on a short-term loan in the Northern Premier League.

+Hull City

 On 21 August 2023, he moved to Hull City on a 2+1 year contract where he was originally assigned to their youth sides.
 He debuted with Hull City as a substitute in a 2–0 loss to Queens Park Rangers on 9 December 2023.

 On 2 November 2024, Sellars-Fleming signed a new two-and-a-half year contract with Hull City.

 On 14 February 2025, Sellars-Fleming joined Gateshead on loan until the end of the season.

-In September 2025, Sellars-Flemings returned to National League club Scunthorpe United on an initial one-month loan.
+In September 2025, Sellars-Fleming returned to National League club Scunthorpe United on an initial one-month loan before being extended for a further three months.
+On the conclusion of his loan spell on 8 January 2026, he returned to Hull.

+On 9 January 2026, he signed for EFL League Two side Grimsby Town on a loan deal until the end of the season.
+He scored his first goal for the club and subsequently his first goal in the EFL in a 1–0 win over Accrington Stanley on 11 February 2026.